Through responsible information management practices, BC Assessment is committed to

 The information which is automatically collected is used for purposes such as assessing system performance, improving online services, and website management.
 BC Assessment does not use this data to determine your identity unless required to do so as part of an internal investigation or other law enforcement purpose.

-BC Assessment uses the following Google services to support bcassessment.ca: Google Maps, Google Analytics, and Google Recaptcha.
+BC Assessment uses the following services to support bcassessment.ca: Google Maps, Google Analytics, MozPro, and Google reCAPTCHA.
 More information about how BC Assessment uses these services is set out below.

 BC Assessment Web Analytics

 BC Assessment uses Google Analytics ("GA"), a third party service, to analyze non-personally identifiable website traffic to the bcassessment.ca service for the purpose of evaluating and improving this service.
 BC Assessment will provide GA the following user information: browser details, operating system, pages visited, device, masked IP, language settings (browser/operating system), and screen resolution.
 Consequently, the IP address is anonymized.
 This allows GA to provide BC Assessment with web analytics based upon nonidentifiable user data.

 and complete the Google reCAPTCHA validation in order to continue to use the bcassessment.ca database.

 The following information is sent to the Google reCAPTCHA service: BC Assessment secret key, referrer (URL/host), encrypted validation response of the end user, and encrypted tracking cookies.
 In order to ensure that the information sent to Google cannot be traced back to the user, BC Assessment has chosen to remove the Internet Protocol (IP) address associated with every response prior to the information being sent to Google.